Archaeopteryx | Ancient Winged Dinosaur from the Jurassic Era

 The wings were well-developed, and the structure and arrangement of its wing feathers were similar to those of most living birds, indicating that it could fly.
 However, its flight was likely different from that of modern birds.
 The bones of Archaeopteryx were strong enough to handle low torsional forces which allowed for bursts of powered flight over short distances to elude predators, rather than high torsional forces which are required for rapid flapping and soaring.

-The Archaeopteryx in its Natural Habitat and Environment
+Archaeopteryx in its Natural Habitat

-Archaeopteryx lived during the Late Jurassic period, a time when Europe was an archipelago of islands in a shallow warm tropical sea.
+Archaeopteryx lived during the Late Jurassic Period, a time when Europe was an archipelago of islands in a shallow warm tropical sea.
 The climate was likely warm and humid, with lush vegetation providing ample food and cover.
-The landscape was likely dominated by ferns, cycads, and conifers, with flowering plants just beginning to appear.
+The landscape was dominated by ferns, cycads, and conifers, with flowering plants just beginning to appear.

 As a carnivorous dinosaur, Archaeopteryx likely used its sharp teeth and claws to hunt small prey, such as insects, small reptiles, and small mammals.
 It’s also possible that Archaeopteryx scavenged for food, taking advantage of carcasses left by larger predators.